hyung-hwan/hawk/README.md

 - hawk::VAL_REF
 - hawk::VAL_REX

-A regular expression literal is special in that it never appears as an indendent value and still entails a match operation against $0 without an match operator.
+A regular expression literal is special in that it never appears as an independent value and still entails a match operation against $0 without an match operator.

 ```awk
 BEGIN { $0="ab"; print /ab/, hawk::typename(/ab/); }
 ```

-For this reason, there is no way to get the type name of a regular expressin literal.
+For this reason, there is no way to get the type name of a regular expression literal.

 ### Numbers

 An integer begins with a numeric digit between 0 and 9 inclusive and can be followed by more numeric digits.
-If an integer is immediately followed by a floating point, and optionally a series of numeric digits without whitespaces, it becomes a floting-point number.
+If an integer is immediately followed by a floating point, and optionally a series of numeric digits without whitespaces, it becomes a floating-point number.
 An integer or a simple floating-point number can be followed by e or E, and optionally a series of numeric digits with a optional single sign letter.
-A floating-point number may begin with a floting point with a preceeding number.
+A floating-point number may begin with a floating point with a preceding number.

 - `369`   # integer
-- `3.69`  # floating-pointe number
+- `3.69`  # floating-point number
 - `13.`   # 13.0
 - `.369`  # 0.369
 - `34e-2` # 34 * (10 ** -2)